andsju/Tutorial-Nodejs-Websocket/part-5.md

 ```

-In the event listener for keydown, we push current time to the array lastKeys.
+In the event listener for keydown, we push a current time to the array lastKeys.

 ```javascript